There's a series of 19th century impressionist paintings called "Italian Light"

 We know that light is just a combination of small particles and waves. but in

 our minds, we have the illusion that sunlight looks different in different

 locations and also according to the various seasons.

 Artist John Sloan, a turn of the century New York artist in his paintings captured

 the way light reflects off the windows of urban buildings, which in turn reflect off

 other buildings, and so on.
 His paintings conveyed that same sensation of warmth.

-In a sense, I'm trying to capture a something similar, but using the cubist method.
+In a sense, I'm trying to capture something similar, but using the cubist style.

 Actually I consider my style "Neo Cubism" because I use only elements of cubism,